-We note that higher order interactions make $\delta \phib$ non-trivial.
+We note that higher-order interactions make $\delta \phib$ non-trivial.
 It is instructive to check the gauge invariance of $S_0$ in \bref{eqn:action S_0} under \bref{eqn:gauge trans s}.
 The gauge variation of $S_0$ is

-The gauge variation of the second term in the right hand side of \bref{eqn:action S_0} is eliminated by $G(\pa\xi)=0$.
-We find that the first term in the right hand side of \bref{eqn:S_0 variation} turns to
+The gauge variation of the second term on the right-hand side of \bref{eqn:action S_0} is eliminated by $G(\pa\xi)=0$.
+We find that the first term on the right-hand side of \bref{eqn:S_0 variation} turns into

-It follows that the right hand side of \bref{eqn:S_0 variation} cancels out.
-Summarizing, we find that the action $S_0$ in \bref{eqn:action S_0} is invariant under the gauge transformations \bref{eqn:gauge tfn1} and \bref{eqn:gauge trans s}.
+It follows that the right-hand side of \bref{eqn:S_0 variation} cancels out.
+Summarizing, we find that the action $S_0$ in \bref{eqn:action S_0} is invariant under the gauge transformations in \bref{eqn:gauge tfn1} and \bref{eqn:gauge trans s}.

-In section \ref{sec:AdS}, we will show that the action $S$ obtained in this section can be easily generalized to the action on AdS spaces.
+In section \ref{sec:AdS}, we show that the action $S$ obtained in this section can be easily generalized to the action on AdS spaces.